codeagrim/url-shortner/readme.md

 - Shortens long URLs to short IDs
 - Redirects to the original URL using the short ID
-- Uses MongoDB for storing URL mappings
+- Uses MongoDB for storing URL data
 - REST API powered by Express.js
 - Environment variable support with `dotenv`
 - Add Url to QR Code Functionality